Plumbing Permits: When Required, How to Apply & What It Costs

 Get matched with companies for your specific needs

-Plumbing projects range from quick faucet swaps to full-home repiping — and the permit requirements vary just as widely.
-Understanding which plumbing work requires a permit is critical for any homeowner planning repairs or upgrades, whether you're hiring a pro or going the DIY route.
-Skipping a required permit isn't just a technicality — it can cost you thousands in fines, void your homeowner's insurance, and torpedo a future home sale.
+Plumbing projects range from quick faucet swaps to full-home repiping, and the permit requirements vary just as widely.
+Understanding which plumbing work requires a permit is critical for any homeowner planning repairs or upgrades in 2026, whether you're hiring a pro or going the DIY route.
+Skipping a required permit isn't just a technicality.
+It can cost you thousands in fines, void your homeowner's insurance, and torpedo a future home sale.

 In this guide, you'll learn exactly which plumbing projects require permits, which don't, how to apply for a permit as a homeowner, what the inspection process involves, and what's at stake if you bypass the system.
-Whether you're replacing a water heater, relocating fixtures, or tackling a bathroom addition, we've got you covered.
+Whether you're replacing a water heater, relocating fixtures, or tackling a bathroom addition, we've got the latest 2026 cost ranges, code updates, and state-by-state guidance covered.

 Key Pinch Points